Walther PPS: M2 series

 In 2016 the PPS M2 chambered in 9×19mm Parabellum was introduced, and as of 2018, it has never been available in any other caliber.
 The PPS M2 general ergonomic design shares similarities with the Walther PPQ M2 series.
 Dimensionally the M2 series are similar to the original PPS variants.
 The PPS M2 features a push button magazine release, front and rear slide serrations and a redesigned grip.
 The PPS M2 has a trigger travel of approximately 6 mm and a trigger pull of approximately 27 N. The PPS M2 is also available in an LE edition with phosphoric iron sights.
 The magazines are available in 6, 7 and 8 round capacity in 9×19mm Parabellum and 5, 6 and 7 round capacity in .40 S&W. Additionally, the PPS M2 magazines are not compatible with the original PPS magazines.
 The integrated mounting MIL-STD-1913 (Picatinny) rail for attaching accessories, such as a tactical light or laser pointer found on the PPS is omitted on the PPS M2.

+Walther Arms issued a safety recall in 2018 for some early production PPS M2 pistols (from serial number AN3020 to AU7502) when it discovered that some could fire under certain conditions when dropped.
+The safety upgrade is free, while upgraded pistols will have a dot milled onto the back side of the magazine well opening (as illustrated on their website).